8 minute read

 DO NOT SKIP THIS STEP

-Running a server that accepts requests from anyone, even if a local network is extremely risky.
-Fortunately, since we’re using our tailscale VPN which is already doing the security heavy lifting, we don’t actually have to worry about that.
-We can simply add firewall rules that only accepts incoming requests from the VPN itself.
+Running a server that accepts requests from anyone, even on a local network is extremely risky.
+Fortunately, since the Tailscale VPN is used which is already doing the security heavy lifting, this concern is mitigated.
+Firewall rules that only accept incoming requests from the VPN itself can be added.
 See this document for more details.

 It will recommend using UFW (Uncomplicated Firewall) and the steps are: